 Site ResponsibilityThis site is being addressed through federal and potentially responsible parties actions.

 Threats and ContaminantsIn 1984, EPA inspected the site and confirmed that onsite groundwater is contaminated with heavy metals and volatile organic compounds (VOCs).

-The RI/FS primarily consists of the collection of groundwater and landfill gas data to support remedial decisions at the site.
-The PRPs have agreed to a presumptive remedy approach to address the site contamination.
+The RI/FS consisted of the collection of groundwater and landfill gas data to support remedial decisions at the site.
 During spring 1996 under direction of EPA, an active landfill gas extraction system was installed along the southern boundary of the landfill, adjacent to some residential properties, to prevent further methane migration.
 A final RI report, dated July 15, 1996, was submitted by the PRPs.
-As part of the ongoing RI/FS and presumptive remedy, the site has been divided into two operable units (OUs): source control and groundwater.
+The site is divided into two operable units (OUs): source control and groundwater.
 A final FS for source control was approved in December 1996.

 The record of decision (ROD) for the source control was signed in September 1997.
 The selected remedy in the ROD included a dual barrier cap, expansion of the existing gas collection system, and monitoring.
 An AOC for remedial design (RD) was signed on September 30, 1998 between EPA and Union Camp.
 Union Camp completed the RD in January 2000.
 EPA issued a unilateral administrative order (UOA) for remedial action (RA) to Union Camp on September 30, 1999.
 Union Camp completed construction of the source control remedy (landfill cap and gas collection system) in summer 2000.
 EPA and the Wisconsin Department of Natural Resources (WDNR) conducted the final inspection on August 16, 2000.
 The consent decree, signed on February 29, 2002, for the RA, superseded the UAO.